czcorpus/InterText_server/README.md

-id-attributes (i.e. will be cut down to any final numbers like the containers, if there were any); long id-attributes (and other id-s) can be (as a workaround) restored/re-created on export by the corresponding function defined in settings.php; by configuring InterText to use single-level numbering of elements exclusively, the IDs of elements (except of the alignable ones) can be kept, however!
+id-attributes (i.e. will be cut down to any final numbers like the containers, if there were any); long id-attributes (and other id-s) can be (as a workaround) restored/re-created on export by the corresponding function defined in config/export_customization.php; by configuring InterText to use single-level numbering of elements exclusively, the IDs of elements (except of the alignable ones) can be kept, however!
 - some versions of "hunalign" are known to fail (segmentation fault) with texts larger than ca. 30000 elements (this is not a problem of InterText)